 Let’s establish a few key concepts that introduce how Arcus can help you improve your ML performance.

-- Data Consumers bring AI models and generative prompts to the Arcus Data Exchange, which automatically matches them to high-value data that improves their performance.
+- Data Consumers bring AI models and generative prompts to the Arcus Data Platform, which automatically matches them to high-value data that improves their performance.
 These AI applications are seamlessly matched to additional signals, features and samples to transparently improve their performance without any additional effort on your part.

-- Data Compatibility: The exchange determines which candidates are compatible with your requirements and first-party data as well as which are most likely to improve the performance of your task.
+- Data Compatibility: The platform determines which candidates are compatible with your requirements and first-party data as well as which are most likely to improve the performance of your task.
 This uses factors such as:

-- Data schema: The client libraries infer information about the semantic types of your first-party data to understand the semantic meanings of your features, such as whether they are locations, people, business names, etc. Semantic types may be expressed in multiple forms, which the exchange automatically matches and joins across compatible datasets and with your first-party data.
+- Data schema: The client libraries infer information about the semantic types of your first-party data to understand the semantic meanings of your features, such as whether they are locations, people, business names, etc. Semantic types may be expressed in multiple forms, which the platform automatically matches and joins across compatible datasets and with your first-party data.

 - Data freshness: A metric measured on how frequently a dataset is updated.
 For applications that rely on live signals and context, freshness is crucial to ensure the information fed to your models and prompts is accurate for your task.